testdouble/suture/README.md

 ### 3. Record the current behavior

 Next, we want to start observing how the legacy worker is actually called.
-We can observe what arguments are being sent to it and what values it returns.
+What arguments are being sent to it and what value does it returns (or, what error does it raise)?
 By recording the calls as we use our app locally, we can later test that the old and new implementations behave the same way.

 First, we tell Suture to start recording calls by setting the environment variable `SUTURE_RECORD_CALLS` to something truthy (e.g.